StephenHogsten/TableTopSwap2/README.md

 - [ ] messaging
 - [ ] email notification
 - [ ] require an email on login
+- [ ] put usre in local storage or something
 - [ ] indicate games sought by the person you're sending too
 - [ ] automatically match people
 - [ ] style the add buttons better